scala-js/scala-js-website/doc/sbt/depending.md

 If you want all JavaScript dependencies to be concatenated to a single file (for easy inclusion into a HTML file for example), you can set:

 {% highlight scala %}
-skip in ScalaJSKeys.packageJSDependencies := false
+skip in packageJSDependencies := false
 {% endhighlight %}

 in your project settings.
 The resulting file in the target folder will have the suffix `-jsdeps.js`.